📝 Anyone who sells food · ⏱️ 3 min read

 ⚠️ Watch out:

-With a fixed price per person, make sure expensive ingredients are limited in availability.
-For example: small bowls that you refill regularly instead of large containers.
+With fixed pricing per person, limit expensive ingredient availability.
+Use small bowls you refill regularly instead of large containers.

 Digitally tracking salad bar costs

-A salad bar has dozens of ingredients.
-Tracking manually takes a lot of time and is error-prone.
-A system like KitchenNmbrs can help you record all ingredients with prices and automatically calculate what different combinations cost.
+A salad bar contains dozens of ingredients.
+Manual tracking consumes time and creates errors.
+Systems can help you record all ingredients with prices and automatically calculate different combination costs.

-You can then create scenarios: what does it cost if 30% of guests take salmon versus 50%?
-This way you get control of your actual margins without spending hours in Excel.
+You can create scenarios: what if 30% of guests take salmon versus 50%?
+This gives you margin control without spending hours in spreadsheets.

 How do you calculate the margin on a salad bar? (step by step)